 - Act honestly and in good faith in the interest of the company

 - Avoid clash of interests (his personal interests with those of the company)

 - Duty of care, skill, and diligence

 - Not to misuse his powers and information as a director of the company

 Knowing All about the Duties and Following Them is Essential

 Wherever a director finds that he has personal interests that are in conflict with the interests of the company, it is the duty of the director to reveal the facts in front of the board of directors to seek approval of the company before proceeding.

 If the director wants to transact business with an entity and he has any interest in this transaction.
 It is the duty of the director to reveal the extent and nature of his interest in the entity and in particular, the transaction that he wants to conduct with the entity as the director of the company.

-Unfortunately, many new directors do not understand that the above is a statutory duty of a director.
+Unfortunately, many new directors do not understand that the above is the statutory duty of a director.